 Our unique teen lodge housing offers students ages 13-18 the opportunity to connect with other musicians from across North America and beyond.
-Guided by a trained team of counselors to ensure your child’s safety and well-being, all CVI students will live in the teen lodge and get to experience the beauty and joy of Colorado.
-Each student will have their own bed but share a room and a kitchen with other teen lodge participants.
-Hiking, swimming, campfires, and movie nights are just some of the activities they will get to enjoy together in addition to fabulous concerts.
+Guided by our institute of counselors to ensure your child’s safety and well-being, all CVI students will live in the teen lodge and get to experience the beauty and joy of Colorado.
+Each student will have their own bed and share a room with other teen lodge participants.
+Hiking, swimming, campfires, movie nights, and a ski lift ride to the top the mountain are just some of the activities they will get to enjoy together.

 In order to take advantage of this service, you must submit a Teen Travel Assistance Form and pay the $200 fee so we can arrange when and where to meet your teen and make sure they get to the right place!
 The family of the student is required to make all air travel and shuttle arrangements with Epic Mountain Express shuttle service.
 Use this link to schedule Epic Mountain Express Shuttle.
 Colorado Vocal Institute will not arrange or pay for any of the student’s air travel or Epic Mountain Express shuttle travel.

 Check In: One of the CVI teen counselors will meet the students at the Teen Lodging Check in desk in Beaver Creek at 3:45 pm on Friday.

 Be sure to arrange your travel so that you arrive at the check in desk for the Institute meeting at 4:00.
 If this is not possible due to airlines schedules, contact the institute office to arrange arrival.
 Also remember that we are 2 hours away from the Denver airport as you make your travel arrangements.

 Students can keep their luggage with them for the 4:00 meeting.
 After the meeting they take a short walk to the teen lodge and check into their rooms.